 Simply Good: A Defense of the Principia.
 Utilitas (2018)

 Moore's moral program is increasingly unpopular.
-Judith Jarvis Thomson's attack has been especially influential; she says the Moorean project fails because ‘there is no such thing as goodness’.
-I argue that her objection does not succeed: while Thomson is correct that the kind of generic goodness she targets is incoherent, it is not, I believe, the kind of goodness central to the Principia.
+Judith Jarvis Thomson's attack has been influential; she says the Moorean project fails because ‘there is no such thing as goodness’.
+I argue that her objection fails: while Thomson is correct that the kind of generic goodness she targets is incoherent, it is not, I believe, the kind of goodness central to the Principia.

 The Pen, the Dress and the Coat: A Confusion in Goodness.
 Philosophical Studies (2016)

 Two Kinds of Value Pluralism.
 Utilitas (2016)

-I argue that there are two distinct views called ‘value pluralism’ in contemporary axiology, but that these positions have not been properly stated or distinguished.
+I claim that there are two distinct views called ‘value pluralism’ in contemporary axiology, but that these positions have not been properly stated or distinguished.
 I separate and elucidate these views, and show how the distinction between them affects the contemporary debate about value pluralism.

 How should we live our lives?
 What do we owe to each other?
 And how might we answer such questions?
 This course will provide an introduction to moral reasoning.
 We will first learn about basic logic and the nature of arguments.
 After, we will try to determine whether there might be some overriding principle that we can rely on to specify our obligations and resolve our moral disputes.
 Finally, if time permits, we will turn to topics in applied ethics, and employ the skills we have acquired over the semester to extract and evaluate arguments from popular philosophical papers.
 Our investigations will be rigorous: in each case, we will attempt to provide careful formulations of the relevant doctrines, methods, and arguments.